ivantse/rocket-launch-client-simulation/README.md

-# Rocket Launch CLient Code Simulation
+# Rocket Launch Client Code Simulation

 ### Goal
 Create a client that will give its users information about the history of rocket launches for a given date range.
 Your application will consume a rocket launch API that provides data for all launches since 1959.